exercism/python/exercises/practice/meetup/.docs/instructions.append.md

 ## How this Exercise is Structured in Python

-There is another week descriptor, `fifth`, for the fifth weekday of the month, if there is one.
-If there is not, you should raise an exception.
+We have added an additional week descriptor (`fifth`) for the fifth weekday of the month, if there is one.
+If there is not a fifth weekday in a month, you should raise an exception.

 ## Customizing and Raising Exceptions